 Esra grew up in Istanbul, Turkey, and attended Istanbul University for her Bachelor's degree before moving to Greenville, North Carolina, to pursue a Master’s degree in English Studies at East Carolina University, focusing on Multicultural and Transnational Literature as well as Creative Writing.
 She completed her Certificate in Teaching English to Speakers of Other Languages (CELTA) in London, UK.
 Esra taught English for various purposes ranging from English as a Second Language to Academic Writing, and she enjoyed working with a plethora of students and instructors from different cultural and social backgrounds both in the US and overseas.
 Her cross-cultural experiences as a wanderlust traveler, a former international student, and an educator inspired her to explore other venues to continue to work with and for diverse groups by connecting them with resources, advocating for their concerns, facilitating conversations, and building strong relationships.

-Esra loves hiking, traveling, reading, writing short stories, watching movies, cooking and trying new cuisines with her husband, attending local wine and beer tasting, playing with her two cats, and spending quality time with family and friends.
-Apart from her travels within Turkey and North America, she has also visited Italy, Spain, Croatia, Bosnia-Herzegovina, Serbia, Montenegro, Cyprus, England, Germany, Netherlands, Denmark, Slovakia, Austria, and the Maldives.
-She is passionate about studying folklore, especially researching folk narrative (myths, legends, tales), beliefs, rituals, traditions, and practices and how these elements coincide with the complexity of individual and group identity based on how individuals identify themselves in juxtaposition to how others may define them in a multicultural and multiracial context.
+Esra loves hiking, traveling, reading, writing short stories, watching movies, cooking and trying new cuisines with her husband, attending local wine and beer tasting, playing with her two cats (Vincent and Sweet Dee), and spending quality time with family and friends.
+Apart from her travels within Turkey and North America, she has also visited Italy, Spain, Croatia, Bosnia-Herzegovina, Serbia, Montenegro, Cyprus, England, Germany, Netherlands, Denmark, Slovakia, Austria, and the Maldives – and hopes to visit many more places in the near future!

 Durham NC 27708